Astlejoe789/M1/README.md

 # RESULT:
-Thus the program to read A values and check whether A is positive number or not has been executed successfully.
+Thus, the program to read a value and check whether it is an even number, and if it is even, to further check whether it is less than or equal to 10 using nested if, has been executed successfully.